 When you participate in Live Feedback, it collects relevant information for further improvement.
 For information on Live Feedback, see Live Feedback Overview.

-When you install NetWitness Suite, you will be prompted to participate in Live Feedback.
+When you install NetWitness Platform, you will be prompted to participate in Live Feedback.
 For information, see Configure Live Services Settings

 If needed, you can manually download historical usage data and share it with RSA.
 For information on how to download historical usage data and share it with RSA, see Upload Data to RSA for Live Feedback.